- Code HUMN2001

 - Areas of interest Digital Arts, IT in New Media, Digital Humanities

-- Interpret, analyse and discuss the history of and major recent theoretical developments in the interdisciplinary field of digital humanities.
+- discuss the history of and major recent theoretical developments in the interdisciplinary field of digital humanities;

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.